goradd/got/README.md

 From within text mode, you can send out a go value by surrounding the go code with `{{` and `}}` tags without spaces separating the go code from the brackets.

-Text will get written to output by calling:
+In the resulting Go code, text will get written to output by calling:

  ```_, err = io.WriteString(_w, <text>)```